Dr Mohaddeseh Mousavi Nezhad

 Dr Mousavi Nezhad is Reader in Computational Mechanics and Data Science in the School of Engineering of the University of Warwick.

 She received her PhD from the University of Exeter in 2010.
 Her doctoral research project was on stochastic modelling of transport process in heterogeneous porous media.
-After her PhD, she joined the computational mechanics group in the University of Glasgow as an associate research fellow for a project funded by EDF Energy, to investigate crack propagation in nuclear graphite under gas flow and thermal shocks.
+After her PhD, she joined the computational mechanics group in the University of Glasgow as an associate research fellow for a project funded by EDF Energy, to investigate crack propagation in brittle materials.

 She is member of Warwick Centre for Predictive Modelling (WCPM) and leads PMPM research group.
 Her research focuses on modelling flow and transport in heterogeneous deformable porous materials.